 I have just started marketing my 2 bed apartment in Ramsey.
 Conveyancing lawyers have not yet been instructed, but I have just received a quarterly service charge demand – Do I pay up?

 The sensible thing to do is discharge the invoice as normal as all rents and maintenance payments will be allotted on completion, so you will be reimbursed by the purchaser for the period running from after the completion date to the next payment date.
 Most managing agents will not acknowledge the buyer unless the service charges have been paid and are up to date, so it is important for both buyer and seller for the seller to show that they are up to date.
 Having a clear account will assist your cause and will leave you no worse off financially.

-I own a garden flat in Ramsey, conveyancing having been completed in 2004.
-Can you please calculate a probable premium for a statutory lease extension?
-Comparable properties in Ramsey with over 90 years remaining are worth £176,000.
-The average or mid-range amount of ground rent is £50 invoiced annually.
-The lease runs out on 21st October 2068
+I am the registered owner of a 2 bed flat in Ramsey, conveyancing was carried out in 2002.
+Can you work out an approximate cost of a lease extension?
+Corresponding properties in Ramsey with a long lease are worth £255,000.
+The average or mid-range amount of ground rent is £45 charged once a year.
+The lease ends on 21st October 2096

-The suggested premium range above a general guide to costs for extending a lease, but we are not able to provide a more accurate figure without more detailed due diligence.
-Do not use this information in a Notice of Claim or as an informal offer.
-There may be other concerns that need to be considered and clearly you should be as accurate as possible in your negotiations.
-Please do not move forward based on this information without first getting professional advice.
+The figure that we have given is a general guide to costs for extending a lease, but we are not able to advice on a more accurate figure without more detailed investigations.
+You should not use the figures in tribunal or court proceedings.
+There may be additional concerns that need to be considered and you obviously should be as accurate as possible in your negotiations.
+Neither should you take any other action placing reliance on this information without first seeking the advice of a professional.